 I recently had a chance to head out to San Francisco, CA for a quick vacation and now that I’m back I find myself still thinking of the ocean, Tartine bread, Napa wine, and Lagunitas brew… My brother and I met up there to spend some time with a good friend of ours and we did it right: Tartine bakery for oat porridge bread and croissants, Bar Tartine for dinner, Napa for wine, and a quick 2 day excursion to Healdsburg to explore the area on Segways while sipping wine and trying not to get run over.

 The bread was superb, but you probably already knew I was going to say that.
 The loaf was actually a bit challenging to cut as the crust and crumb were so moist and tender I would almost crush it while slicing.
-About midway through our little lunch we just gave up on the knife altogether and started ripping pieces off with our bare hands.
-Between the three of us we almost finished off the entire loaf in that one sitting.
-Actually, wait, we did finish off the whole loaf in that one sitting.
+About midway through our little lunch, we just gave up on the knife altogether and started ripping pieces off with our bare hands.
+Between the three of us, we almost finished off the entire loaf in that one sitting.
+Wait, we did finish off the whole loaf in that one sitting.

-After a few visits to other wineries, which were all incredible, we stumbled on St. Supéry with its empty (!?) pétanque courts bathed in shade by large oak trees overhead, cooled by a huge green ivy wall behind, and supplied with wine from inside.
-We just had to play a few competative rounds where the 2 losers had to fit the tasting bill.
-Wine, excellent company pétanque courts, trees and green ivy all over — that’s a nice scene for the afternoon.
+After a few visits to other wineries, which were all incredible, we stumbled on St. Supéry with its empty (!?) pétanque courts bathed in the shade by large oak trees overhead, cooled by a vast green ivy wall behind, and supplied with wine from inside.
+We just had to play a few competitive rounds where the two losers had to fit the tasting bill.
+Wine, excellent company, pétanque courts, trees, and green ivy all over — that’s a beautiful scene for the afternoon.

 On the drive back to San Francisco we decided to stop in at the Lagunitas brewery and take their laid-back, yet educational, tour.
 I’ve been on several brewery tours around the US (Odell in Ft.
 Collins included) and Lagunitas might have just taken the top spot.
-The tour guide had a wonderful joyous attitude throughout the entire thing and not only did we get to try ample samples of their beer, we got to hang out with this guy the whole time:
+The tour guide had an excellent, joyous attitude throughout the entire thing and not only did we get to try ample samples of their beer, but we also got to hang out with this guy the whole time:

 San Francisco was a blast, as it always is, but now let’s get on to some homemade bread…